 In general, employing a substantial part or the whole of a copyrighted work requires you to:

 - Qualify for fair dealing, in which case you do not have to seek permission for using the copyrighted work OR

-- Seek permission for your intended use OR
+- Seek and obtain permission for your intended use OR

 - Refrain from using the work.